Oscar Wilde said, “Selfishness is not living as one wishes to live. It is asking others to live as one wishes to live.”

 Here are two examples:

-- Your sister asks for a ride to a doctor’s appointment and you agree to drive her.
+- Your sister asks for a ride to a doctor’s appointment, and you agree to drive her.
 You meant to eat lunch before picking her up, but you got sidetracked with your email and never had a chance.
 So, you decide that you will pick her up and then go get yourself something for lunch before her appointment.

 As you reach your sister, you know you have about 30 minutes to get her to her appointment and that it will take about 25 minutes to drive there, assuming there is no traffic.
-But, you are starving.
+However, you are starving.
 So, you drive 10 minutes out of the way to sit in line at Wendy’s for what seems like forever to get your food.
-Your sister was 20 minutes late to her appointment.
+Your sister was 20 minutes late for her appointment.

 This is an example of selfish behavior.
-Not only did you put yourself before your sister, you also affected the appointments of everyone at the doctor’s office.
+Not only did you put yourself before your sister, but you also affected the appointments of everyone at the doctor’s office.
 Not cool.

 - Your friends invite you to go out.
 They are celebrating an old friend’s birthday and request your company.
 However, it won’t be a sober celebration, as they are going to one of your old watering holes.
-You know you will be tempted to have a drink and will be bombarded with old memories – neither of which you think you can successfully handle since leaving treatment.
-But, you also don’t want to be rude and miss the party.
+You know you will be tempted to have a drink and bombarded with old memories – neither of which you think you can successfully handle since leaving treatment.
+However, you also don’t want to be rude and miss the party.

 All day your friends blow up your phone with calls and texts, begging you to come.
-You tell them you are staying home and they start giving you guilt trips.
+You tell them you are staying home, and they start giving you guilt trips.
 You know what is best for you.
 You know that you need to stay home.

-Are you being selfish if you tell them no and take care of yourself?
+Are you selfish if you tell them no and take care of yourself?
 In a sense, yes, but for a good reason.
 You are looking out for yourself and your well-being despite your relationships with your friends.
 It is ok to be selfish for that reason.